jordan-demo/ansible/ansible.wiki.md

-ansible -m shell -a "uname" all # return the os of the host ansible -m command -a "/bin/false" \!local # return a error execute on all but local, and we escape the ! because bash. ansible -m service -a "name=httpd state=stopped" --become lb # module service will find the httpd and put it in stopped state become will elevate to root and this will be run on all hosts in the [lb] group in the inventory.ini
+ansible -m shell -a "uname" all # return the os of the host ansible -m command -a "/bin/false" \!local # return a error execute on all but local, and we escape the ! because bash. ansible -m service -a "name=httpd state=stopped" --become lb # module service will find the httpd and put it in stopped state become will elevate to root and this will be run on all hosts in the [lb] group in the inventory.ini ansible -m setup app1 # display all the facts about that host.
 ```

 ## Ansible Tasks